Why Trust Me?

 His clarity of explanation remains unsurpassed (as does his talent for boring the Dickens out of me).

-This, together with the PHP I had learned, really helped me crack the back-end in several places.
+This, together with the PHP you had learned, will really help you crack the back-end in several spots…hot, in-demand spots. 😉

 Taking Flight: Workflow Mastery With DevOps